 - We distribute two types of water filtration systems as part of this program.
 Emergency systems are compact and portable and have been designed specifically to enable emergency crews to respond quickly to natural disasters and prevent avoidable outbreaks of disease during such circumstances.
-Static systems are much larger and these are designed for household, school or health centre use.
+Household systems are much larger and are designed to be remain in the same place for a long period of time – for household, school or health centre use.
 These are far less portable but are ideal for long-term use.
 Both emergency and static systems last for 2 years however emergency systems are a little less robust and can be damaged if they are not well cared for.

 - During the distribution process we help the local community establish a committee which then overseas the use of all water systems and their maintenance.
 Having local people driving the process ensures a level of ownership and is a much more sustainable approach.

-- Although Water Works activity participants might donate one filtration system at a time, our charity partners only helps one Village at a time.
+- Although Water Works activity participants typically donate just two filtration systems at a time, our charity partners only helps one Village at a time.
 Essentially, they wait until we have donated a sufficient number of filtration units for each specific village in need before they then go into that village.
 That’s a really important aspect of the process as it ensures that the community can move forward together in the right spirit.
 There’s limited risk of jealousy or temptation and in every sense the overall impact of all donations is far greater because they are made together than if they were made individually.